 - Loaded with fiber, vitamins and minerals (especially Vitamins A,B, C, K)

 - Warming recipe, perfect for the fall and winter months

 - Grounding recipe to reduce Vata dosha

-- Suitable for all body types; however, Kapha types should replace the basmati rice with quinoa or millet and Pitta types should refrain from using cayenne pepper, cinnamon and only a small amount of pepper
+- Suitable for all body types; however, Kapha types should replace the basmati rice with quinoa or millet and Pitta types should refrain from using cayenne pepper, cinnamon and only a small amount of black pepper

 - Doshic effect: Vata ↓, Pitta ↓, Kapha ↓